 As told to Eunice Poon of AI4ALL by Rebekah Agwunobi

 I’ve always been interested in CS, but I think my interest in AI really wouldn’t have happened without AI4ALL.
 At the time [as a freshman in high school], AI wasn’t something that was accessible for me, so AI4ALL’s program was essential in terms of closing that gap.

 I also think collaboration was a huge part for me as well.
 Learning alongside girls the same age really has an important psychological impact.
 Before Stanford AI4ALL, I don’t think I had an established community of women that I knew that also did CS and AI, who had a myriad of different personalities and backgrounds.

 It was powerful to be exposed to a community of people with similar interests who were applying AI to social issues.
 It made me want to learn and be part of something broader.

-So this summer you had the opportunity to complete an internship at the MIT Media Lab.
+So this summer you had the opportunity to complete an internship at MIT.
 Can you share your experience, what you did during the internship and the big takeaways?

 So a lot of the research that I did and am still doing has to do with ethical AI: the way algorithms are being used to oppress people and how to counter those narratives.